-In her new book, this super lawyer looks back at many of the cases in which she has represented clients -- from the celebrity trials of O.J.
-Simpson, Scott Peterson, Hunter Tylo and Tommy Lee to the less known legal struggles of ordinary people seeking rights denied them because of their sex, sexual orientation, disability, age or religion.
-Allred's legal victories and challenges inspire and teach readers to fight the good fight even when the odds seem very much against them and show that they have the power to win justice in their lives.
+In her book, Gloria Allred looks back at many of the cases in which she represented clients — from the celebrity trials of O.J.
+Simpson, Scott Peterson, Hunter Tylo and Tommy Lee to the less-known legal struggles of ordinary people seeking rights denied them because of their sex, sexual orientation, disability, age, or religion.
+Allred's legal victories and challenges inspire and teach readers to fight the good fight.
+Even when the odds seem very much against them, they have the power to win justice in their lives.

 Allred's own life story shows how she has gone from being a victim to a survivor to an enormously successful fighter for change.
 She writes with candor about her divorce at a young age, her inability to collect child support for her baby, rape, abortion, sexism, and political opposition.
 Even when she turns her attention to the particulars of her clients' cases, she wears her heart on her sleeve, never straying from her passionate personal commitment to doing the right thing.

 Empowering Life Lessons From Fighting on the Front Lines for Victims' Rights

 Fighting the rich and powerful, Allred has relentlessly taken on presidents, corporations, politicians, celebrities, priests, sexual predators, government and others who have harmed her clients and violated the law.